 Trustee Meetings attended Out of a possible

-Mrs J Dwyer (Chair) 3 6
+Mrs P Sheppard (Primary Chair) 8 9

-Mr T North 6 6
+Mrs J Dwyer (Secondary Chair) 9 9

-Mr R Margand 2 6
+Mr T North 13 15

-Mr P Rout 4 6
+Mr P Rout 6 15

-Mr J Taylor 6 6
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 15 15

 The Boarding Committee is a sub-committee of the Board of Trustees established on 1 September 2022.
 The purpose is to review the Trust's boarding provision including compliance with National Minimum Standards for Boarding.
+The Boarding Committee is Chaired by an Independent Chair, a CEO from another Trust.
+The 17th June 2024 meeting was non-quorate, all decisions required were subsequently approved by the Board of Trustees.
 Trustee attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-Mr A Underwood (Chair) 2 4
+Mr R Margand 2 3

-Mr J Taylor 3 4
+Mr P Rout 3 3

-Mr P Rout 2 4
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 2 3